 A quick look at Microsoft's new approach to CPUs that promises to revolutionise Windows security

-Microsoft Pluton is a new type of secure processor that promises to revolutionise PC security by housing sensitive data inside the chip.
+Microsoft Pluton is the company's new type of secure processor that aims to revolutionise PC security by housing sensitive data inside the chip itself.

-This approach deviates markedly from existing processor architecture, which normally forces the CPU to communicate with a separate trusted platform module (TPM), which stores sensitive data such as encryption keys and critical system information.
-As cyber security threats have become more sophisticated, hackers have started to target the TPM, something which has led to an explosion in the number of potential attack vectors.
+This approach is very different to existing processor architecture, which usually forces the CPU to interact with a separate trusted platform module (TPM), that houses sensitive data like critical system information and encryption keys.
+As cyber security threats have become more sophisticated, malicious actors have started to target the TPM, which has led to an explosion in the number of potential attack vectors.

-Pluton is designed to address this vulnerability by effectively removing this channel of communication and instead hosting this sensitive information inside the chip.
-Microsoft claims this makes it impossible to lift things like encryption keys from the hardware, regardless of the type of attack used.
+Pluton has been specifically designed to address this weakness by essentially getting rid of this communication channel and instead hosting the sensitive information inside the chip.
+Microsoft says this makes it impossible to take information like encryption keys from the hardware, no matter what kind of attack is launched on the infrastructure.

 How does Microsoft Pluton work?

-On most PCs today, operating system security is largely handled by the trusted platform module (TPM).
-This separate hardware component that stores encryption keys and has been a mainstay in computing for more than a decade.
-Today it’s used to support Windows security programmes like Hello and BitLocker.
+It's safe to say that for most PCs today, the operating system's security is usually handled by the trusted platform module (TPM).
+This has been a feature of computing for over a decade and is an individual hardware component that stores encryption keys.
+In the present day, it’s used to support Windows security programmes like Hello and BitLocker.

-The CPU needs to communicate with the TPM, usually across a bus interface, in order for this information to be shared.
-However, this communication channel also exposes this information to the outside world, something which is frequently being targeted and exploited by hackers in order to lift sensitive data as it moves.
+This means that the CPU must communicate with the TPM, normally through what is known as a bus interface, so that the information can be shared.
+Despite this, it is worth noting that this unique communication channel exposes critical information to the outside world.
+This is something that is commonly targeted and exploited by hackers so that they can lift the sensitive data as it moves.

 Pluton attempts to solve this by removing this communication channel altogether.
 Instead, the CPU emulates a TPM onboard the chip, complete with the same specs and APIs, and while still being able to support the same security features that Windows users have come to know.
 Data such as encryption keys, user biometric data, and account credentials can all be stored directly on the Pluton processor, which are effectively isolated.